 The ability to face and address hard truths which may give rise to conflict is a core Systemic Leadership capacity.
 Equipped with this capacity, we become agents of the real transformation so many of us feel is needed in our organisations and wider systems.
 Those in leadership roles – and those aspiring to be leaders of the future – are invited to join our powerful online programme to develop this skill.

-In five half-day sessions spread over five weeks we journey together with gentleness and mutual respect through this edgy territory.
-Guided by Ben Yeger and Milly Sinclair – both international specialists in conflict transformation – and supported by the systemic perspective, we look squarely at the conflicts we experience daily in this changing world.
-We rewire our understanding and grow new muscles, enabling us to incorporate a systemic lens when facing these challenges.
+Ben Yeger and Milly Sinclair, both international specialists in conflict transformation supported by the systemic perspective, run trainings to help you look squarely at the conflicts experienced daily in this changing world.
+During these trainings, we rewire our understanding and grow new muscles, enabling us to incorporate a systemic lens when facing these challenges.
 We lean into the ‘edge and tension,’ finding our way through conflict issues into dynamic flow.

 Conflict is expressed between people, so we usually try to deal with it there.
 However, it is our experience that whilst the effect is personal, the cause is often systemic and structural.
 We therefore need a wider and more sophisticated lens to understand it and to respond effectively.
 This leads to greater productivity within individuals and the system as a whole.

 In this emerging reality, building our capacity to face conflict well is essential.
 Those of us who learn this skill will be of great value in these times, as enablers of transformation and flow.